SamuelTulach/SaberHighlight/README.md

 - BSIPA
 - Zenject
 - SiraUtil

 You will also need to place GfeSDK.dll and HighlightsPlugin64.dll to Beat Saber\Beat Saber_Data\Plugins\x86_64.

+## Usage
+The recording will be started automatically.
+If you want to save one of the recordings, you can open the summary by pressing F3 key or exiting the game.

 ## Download
 You can always download the latest release from the [releases page](https://github.com/SamuelTulach/SaberHighlight/releases).